-Incoming cables should be supported from either below or above the box level and at a sufficient distance from the centre line of the generating set so as to avoid a tight radius at the point of entry into the terminal box panel, and allow movement of the generator set on its anti-vibration mountings without excessive stress on the cable.
+Incoming cables external to the terminal box should be supported at a sufficient distance from the centre line of the generating set so as to avoid a tight radius at the point of entry into the terminal box panel, and allow movement of the generator set on its anti-vibration mountings without excessive stress on the cable.

 Before making final connections, test the insulation resistance of the windings.
-The AVR should be disconnected during this test.
+The AVR should be disconnected during this test and RTD leads grounded.

 A 500V Megger or similar instrument should be used.
-Should the insulation resistance be less than $5 M\Omega$ the windings must be dried out as detailed in the Service and Maintenance section of this manual.
+Should the insulation resistance be less than $5M\Omega$ the windings must be dried out as detailed in the Service and Maintenance section of this manual.

-When making connections to the terminals the incoming cable termination should be placed on top of the winding lead termination(s) and clamped with the nut provided.
+When making connections to the terminals of Frame 4 generators, the incoming cable termination lug should be placed on top of the winding lead termination lug(s) and then clamped with the nut provided.